Maurice Barrès

-Auguste-Maurice Barrès ([oɡyst mɔʁis baʁɛs]; 19 August 1862 – 4 December 1923) was a French novelist, journalist and politician.
+Auguste-Maurice Barrès ([oɡyst mɔʁis baʁɛs]; 19 August 1862 – 4 December 1923) was a French novelist, journalist, philosopher, and politician.
 Spending some time in Italy, he became a figure in French literature with the release of his work The Cult of the Self in 1888.
+He was elected a member of the Académie Française in 1906.

-In politics, he was first elected to the Chamber of Deputies in 1889 as a Boulangist and would play a prominent political role for the rest of his life.
+In politics, Barrès was first elected to the Chamber of Deputies in 1889 as a Boulangist and would play a prominent political role for the rest of his life.
+He presided over the Ligue des Patriotes from 1914 until his death in 1923.